aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 ![CodeBuild Execution Build Failure](img/codebuild-build-failure.png)

 You can for example see the error message `The stack named PBMMAccel-Perimeter-Phase2 is in a failed state: UPDATE_ROLLBACK_COMPLETE`.
 This means the stack `PBMMAccel-Perimeter-Phase2` failed to update and it had to rollback.
 The error indicated at the bottom of the Codebuild screen is typically NOT the cause of the failure, just the end result.
-You need to scroll up and find the FIRST occurance of an error in the log file.
+You need to scroll up and find the FIRST occurrence of an error in the log file.
 Often starting at the top of the log file and searching for the text `FAIL` (case sensitive), will allow you to find the relevant error message(s) quickly.
 The failure is typically listed in the CloudFormation update logs.

 ![CodeBuild Execution Update Failed](img/codebuild-build-failure-update-failed.png)